btorpey/static/docs/cc_driver.pl.md

 -i include_pattern | File paths matching include_pattern are included in generated commands.
 May be specified multiple times.
 If omitted, all files in the compilation database are included.
 -x exclude_pattern | File paths matching exclude_pattern are not included in generated commands.
 May be specified multiple times.
 All exclude_patterns are matched after any include patterns.
 command | Specifies the command to run against each file.
 (See [below](#generated-command-format) for details on how the generated command line is constructed). parameters | Any parameters for the specified command.
+Note that you may need to quote the parameters if they include quotes themselves to avoid [quote removal](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_06_07).

 ## Environment Variables